 During both of my pregnancies I developed a condition called obstetric cholestasis, which is where the liver stops functioning as it should do and results in a build-up of bile salts.
 It is a very high risk condition and can result in stillbirth, so I have been induced early with both of my boys.
 The main symptom of obstetric cholestasis is severe itching.

 It got to 9pm and the labour ward was too busy to send us down, so Mr. C got sent home.
-I ended up talking to a woman opposite me who was also being induced… the young midwife without children came back into our room and told us to stop talking and go to sleep (apparently we had regressed and were actually at brownie camp instead of being about to give birth).
-Myself and the woman opposite me are actually still friends and still bitch about that midwife… she was awful.
+I ended up talking to a woman opposite me who was also being induced.
+The young midwife without children came back into our room and told us to stop talking and go to sleep (apparently we had regressed and were actually at brownie camp instead of being about to give birth).
+Myself and the woman opposite me are actually still friends and still moan about that midwife… she was awful.

 Anyway moving on… in the early hours of the morning I was taken down to labour ward and given a hormone drip.
 This made the contractions come thick and fast, but after the midwife’s previous comments I was adamant to go without any pain relief aside from gas and air for as long as possible.
 I got to a point where tears were streaming down my face during every contraction, but I wasn’t dilating and after a while, the consultant came in and told me if things didn’t progress soon I would be having a C – Section.
 So I gave in and had some diamorphine to get them off my back for a bit.